A sample Community Social Housing Project at Blakes Crossing that challenges the traditional government & affordable housing type.

 The houses and site layouts have been developed with the following issues at the forefront:

-- Provide high quality susatainable medium density housing at an affordable price
+- Provide high quality sustainable medium density housing at an affordable price

 - ‘Thin’ plans to allow maximum light, winter sun, and natural ventilation to minimize heating and cooling costs and to allow maximum amenity for all rooms in the house